zhaobinlidev/Automated-Essay-Grading/README.md

 # Automated Essay Grading using Latent Semantic Analysis

+For CS 328, Computational Models of Cognition, together with Owen Szafran

 ## Abstract

 Accurate and consistent Automated Essay Grading (AES) has been a challenge of machine learning and cognitive psychology,